-Happy 2020!
+Happy 2022!
 For a lot of us, the new year means a fresh start and brings resolve to take better care of our bodies.
 Maybe you’ve had your fair share of wine & delicious food over the past few weeks.
 (Most of us have the tendency to eat a bit more over the holidays.)
 Should you detox with a juice cleanse?
-Or perhaps a massage will flush those toxins from your body!
+Or does massage flush toxins from your body?

 With the general rise of health consciousness, there’s also been an increase in the idea of “detoxing.”
 It’s hard to avoid the plethora of ads on TV or Facebook these days, trying to grab our attention with detoxification promises.

 You can choose from the latest diet craze, a cleanse that’s endorsed by a famous actress, or a foot pad that claims to pull your toxins out via the soles of your feet…

 And some massage therapists claim that massage can help flush toxins out.

 But what exactly are these toxins?
 And do these detox methods really work?

 In truth, there’s little scientific evidence to prove that detoxes of any kind work, and that goes for massages as well.

 While there are plenty of health benefits to massage, ridding your body of toxins is not one of them.
 I’m here to debunk the myth of toxins, and get down to the nitty gritty of what actually makes massage so good for you.

 Let’s take a look.
 These indefinite “toxins” sound scary… definitely something that you should try to avoid or get rid of at all costs.

 But toxins are just a normal part of life.
 Like anything else, in small doses & within context, they are generally fine.